Categories

 For each of these scenarios, I’ve worked with the relevant stakeholders to identify the users’ journeys, apps used in the platform, onboarding needs, most relevant data, and common actions.

-First concept, journeys & steps
+The first concept, journeys & steps

 The first idea that was explored was to tie down the sellers’ initial onboarding needs in a guided experience, right after their account creation.